Dynamics of correlations in shallow optical lattices: Momentum distribution in D

+As in the case of the density-density correlations, we calculate the momentum distribution perturbatively in the final (dimensionless) interaction strength $U/J$.
+In the absence of interactions ($U=0$), there is no momentum redistribution.
+Thus we must take $U\neq0$ after the quench in Eq.~\ref{twobeom}.

-\textit{Momentum distribution in }$1$D.--- Following the quench we expect interactions to drive the system towards equilibrium.
-In particular, occupation of low momentum states should grow.
-To investigate this process we solve Eq.~(\ref{twobeom}), replacing the two body correlator $g_{ij}^{kl}(t)$ with the noninteracting result in Eq.~(\ref{dddyn}).
-Defining $x \equiv 2 J\tb$ and using the integral identity $J_{\nu}(z) = \frac{i^{-n}}{2\pi}\int^{\pi}_{-\pi}d\theta e^{(i n\theta + z\cos(\theta))}$ \cite{abstegun}, we find that the occupation numbers obey:
+To leading order in the interaction strength $U$, we solve Eq.~\ref{twobeom} by replacing the two body correlator $g_{ij}^{kl}(\tb)$ with the noninteracting result in Eq.~\ref{dddyn}.
+We find that the occupation numbers obey:

-The right-hand-side of Eq.~(\ref{qmtmev}) is invariant under the inversion $q \rightarrow -q$ but switches sign under the transformation $q \rightarrow \pi-q$.
+where we have normalized time in units of $1/2J$.
+Note that to first order in $U/J$, interactions merely shift the magnitude of the momentum distribution.
+The right-hand-side of Eq.~\ref{qmtmev} is invariant under the inversion $q \rightarrow -q$ but switches sign under the transformation $q \rightarrow \pi-q$.
 This implies that $q=\pm\pi/2$ is a stationary point and states at $q=\pi/2$ have no dynamics.
 In real space, this symmetry implies $g^i_j=0$ if $d=|i-j|$ is even.